 9. Depending on the matters involved, your collection case may remain open anywhere from a couple of months to several years.
 As a client of Landmark Tax Group, your case will be resolved as quickly and efficiently as possible.
 See what our services include.

 10. Your collection case may be placed in “uncollectible” status if the IRS determines you don’t have the ability to pay the tax at this time.
 This is a very favorable resolution for taxpayers who are faced with a financial hardship.

-For assistance with the IRS Collection process, or another tax matter, contact us today at 1 (714) 382-6780 for a FREE and CONFIDENTIAL consultation with former IRS Personnel and CPAs.
+For assistance with the IRS Collection process, or another tax matter, contact us today at 1 (714) 382-6780 for a FREE and CONFIDENTIAL consultation with our CPAs and former IRS Collection Agents.

 We look forward to serving you.